lf-edge/ekuiper/docs/en_US/sqls/functions/aggregate_functions.md

 count(col)
 ```

 The number of items in a group.
 The null values will be ignored.
+Supports incremental calculations.

 ## MAX